Professional practice

 • Christopher Shaw v Linear, on a claim brought against a broker, involving an alleged breach of trust, and resisting a proprietary asset preservation order (as a pupil, assisting Ciaran Keller KC).

-• A dispute between a major bank and one of its corporate clients, in respect of claims for alleged breach of a Quincecare duty, knowing receipt, dishonest assistance, and participation in fraudulent trading (as a pupil, assisting Ciaran Keller KC).
+• Advising a major bank and one of its corporate clients, in respect of claims for alleged breach of a Quincecare duty, knowing receipt, dishonest assistance, and participation in fraudulent trading (as a pupil, assisting Ciaran Keller KC).

-• Acting for the owners of a hotel consortium in LCIA arbitration, seeking an account against directors and fiduciary agents (led by James Sheehan KC).
+• LCIA Arbitration: Acting for owners of a hotel consortium, seeking an account and equitable compensation against directors and fiduciary agents (led by James Sheehan KC).

-• An application for interim relief in respect of a petition seeking the just and equitable winding-up of an alleged quasi-partnership company (Cayman Islands) (as a pupil, assisting James Sheehan KC).
+• An application for interim relief in respect of a petition seeking the just and equitable winding-up of an alleged quasi-partnership company (as a pupil, assisting James Sheehan KC).

-• Advising on the merits of a threatened claim for unlawful expulsion from an LLP (as a pupil, assisting Ciaran Keller KC).
+• Advising on a claim for unlawful expulsion from an LLP (as a pupil, assisting Ciaran Keller KC).

 • Advising in relation to floating choice of law clauses, in connection with a claim under a cargo insurance policy valued in the tens of millions (led by David Walsh KC).